 9. The wrong type of stock images

-Images on a website are massively important; but they must be carefully selected.
+Images on a financial planner website are massively important; but they must be carefully selected.

 Professionally taken picture of you and your team are hugely important.
 Pictures of your clients alongside testimonials and case studies are extremely powerful too.
 I’m also a fan of including images to illustrate a point, improve your site’s aesthetics, or show the geographical area you work in.